lf-lang/lf-lang.github.io/packages/documentation/copy/en/target/Python Reactors.md

 }
 ```

-> :spiral_notepad: The `hello` module has been imported using a top-level preamble, therefore, the contents of the module are available to all reactors defined in the current Lingua Franca file (similar situation arises if the `hello` class itself was in the top-level preamble).
+**Note:** The `hello` module has been imported using a top-level preamble, therefore, the contents of the module are available to all reactors defined in the current Lingua Franca file (similar situation arises if the `hello` class itself was in the top-level preamble).

 ## Timed Behavior

-Timers are specified exactly as in the [Lingua Franca language specification](Language-Specification#timer-declaration).
+Timers are specified exactly as in the [Time and Timers](/docs/handbook/time-and-timers).
 When working with time in the Python code body of a reaction, however, you will need to know a bit about its internal representation.

 In the Python target, similar to the C target, the value of a time instant or interval is an integer specifying a number of nanoseconds.
 An instant is the number of nanoseconds that have elapsed since January 1, 1970.
 An interval is the difference between two instants.
 When an LF program starts executing, logical time is (normally) set to the instant provided by the operating system (on some embedded platforms without real-time clocks, it will be set to zero instead).

-Time in the Python target is an `int`, which is unbounded.
-For better clarity, two derived types are defined in `LinguaFrancaBase`, `instant_t` and `interval_t`, which you can use for time instants and intervals respectively.
-These are both equivalent to `int`, but using those types will insulate your code against changes and platform-specific customizations.

-Lingua Franca uses a superdense model of time.
-A reaction is invoked at a logical **Tag**, an object consists of a `time` value (an int) and a `microstep` value (an unsigned int).
-The tag is guaranteed to not increase during the execution of a reaction.
-Outputs produced by a reaction have the same tag as the inputs, actions, or timers that trigger the reaction, and hence are **logically simultaneous**.

-`Tag`s can be initialized using `Tag(time=some_number, microstep=some_other_number)`.

-The functions for working with time are defined in [pythontarget.c](https://github.com/lf-lang/reactor-c-py/blob/main/lib/pythontarget.c#L971).
+The functions for working with time and tags are defined in [pythontarget.c](https://github.com/lf-lang/reactor-c-py/blob/main/lib/pythontarget.c#L961).
 The most useful functions are:

 - `get_current_tag() -> Tag`: Returns a Tag instance of the current tag at which this reaction has been invoked.
 - `get_logical_time() -> int`: Get the current logical time (the first part of the current tag).
 - `get_microstep() -> unsigned int`: Get the current microstep (the second part of the current tag).
 - `get_elapsed_logical_time() -> int`: Get the logical time elapsed since program start.
 - `compare_tags(Tag, Tag) -> int`: Compare two `Tag` instances, returning -1, 0, or 1 for less than, equal, and greater than. `Tag`s can also be compared using rich comparators (ex. `<`, `>`, `==`), which returns `True` or `False`.

+`Tag`s can be initialized using `Tag(time=some_number, microstep=some_other_number)`.

 There are also some useful functions for accessing physical time: